 1. Leading questions

-If you’re trying to persuade your audience to agree with your recommendation rather than an alternative option, there’s a good chance you’ll need to field questions from them before they’re convinced back your ideas.
+If you’re trying to persuade your audience to agree with your recommendation rather than an alternative option, there’s a good chance you’ll need to field questions from them before they’re convinced enough to back your ideas.
 In this situation, the leading question technique can work well.
-It involves responding to a question you can’t (or don’t want to) answer with a carefully worded question that leads the person to agree with you.
+It involves handling questions you can’t (or don’t want to) answer with a carefully worded question (right back at them) that leads the person to agree with you.

 However, it’s important that they feel comfortable that they made the right choice for themselves.